Aliases for VPS4B Gene

 GeneCards Summary for VPS4B Gene

-VPS4B (Vacuolar Protein Sorting 4 Homolog B (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with VPS4B include hiv-1.
-Among its related pathways are Infectious disease and Endocytosis.
-GO annotations related to this gene include protein homodimerization activity and ATPase activity.
-An important paralog of this gene is KATNA1.
+VPS4B (Vacuolar Protein Sorting 4 Homolog B) is a Protein Coding gene.
+Diseases associated with VPS4B include Dentin Dysplasia, Type I and Dentin Dysplasia.
+Among its related pathways are Budding and maturation of HIV virion and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity.
+An important paralog of this gene is VPS4A.